LoganGore/Q-templates/python/basic/README.md

 # Maana Python 3.7 Template

 This template is designed to make quick work of creating new [GraphQL](http://graphql.org) microservices for use inside [Maana Q](https://www.maana.io/knowledge-platform/).
 It was created by Almir Alemic, Ashish Juneja and Andrew Spode, members of Maana's Customer Solutions team.

 ## Getting Started

-To use this template, you will need [docker-compose](https://docs.docker.com/compose/install/) installed.
+To use this template, you will need [docker-compose](https://docs.docker.com/compose/install/) installed and **running**.
 You **do not** need Python or any of its package requirements installed.
 Everything is run inside the docker container - both during production and development.

-Once you have docker-compose installed, from a Linux/Mac terminal, navigate to your folder and  run:
+Clone this repository to your machine and from a Linux/Mac terminal, navigate to the folder and run:

 > ./build_and_deploy.sh